Let’s Choose to End Harmful Gambling – English version

 Helping someone else

 If you’re worried that someone’s gambling is harming them or others, it probably is.
-They may feel embarrassed or ashamed and not able to see a way out.
-Others may just think it’s a bit of fun and not realise their gambling is becoming a problem.
+They may feel embarrassed and be unable to see a way out.
+Alternatively they may think it’s just a bit of fun and may not realise that its becoming harmful.

 - Tell them what you’ve noticed about their behaviour and how it makes you feel

 - Listen.
 Let them know you care and that you’re there for them

 - Don’t lend them money.
 Make the offer to help them manage their money

 - Spend time with them and encourage other activities